RotemKir/Gyppo.Logger/README.md

 gyppo c:\repos\mycode\justprocessthisandsubdirectories
 ```

-The intended usage is running this in your build pipeline, after getting the source get and before building it.
+The intended usage is running this in your build pipeline, after getting the source and before building it.